Table of Contents

 Glucose is produced in the kidneys by gluconeogenesis and glycogenolysis.
 This mainly happens through the formation of glucose-6-phosphate from substrates like lactate, glycerol, and amino acids.
 Glucose is then released into the blood circulation.
 Therefore, the kidneys contribute to the regulation of blood sugar in the body.

 Histology of the Kidneys

-The kidney produces about 1.5-liter final urine each day.
-The entire blood volume actually flows through the kidneys every 4—5 minutes.
+The kidney produces about 1.5 L of urine each day.
+The entire blood volume flows through the kidneys every 4–5 minutes.
 The kidney is a paired organ which is situated in the retroperitoneum and embedded in a firm capsule of connective tissue.
 Another protective capsule of fatty tissue is wrapped around this capsule.
-The kidney’s parenchyma is divided into the renal cortex (thickness approx. 1cm) and the renal medulla on the inside.
+The kidney’s parenchyma is divided into the renal cortex (thickness approx. 1 cm) and the renal medulla on the inside.

 The renal cortex forms the renal columns, the columnae renales.
-They extend into the medulla and divide it into 8-15 pyramids.
+They extend into the medulla and divide it into 8–15 pyramids.
 The inner medulla leads to the calyces of the renal pelvis.
-Renal pelvis, calyces, the surrounding fatty tissue, vessels, and nerves form the renal sinus (sinus renalis).
+The renal pelvis, the calyces, the surrounding fatty tissue, the vessels, and the nerves form the renal sinus (sinus renalis).
 The pelvis narrows and ultimately forms the ureter that drains the urine from the hilum.